 You'll find a cornucopia of tasty tunes to bounce off your eardrums.
 I update with new tunes, art and photography every week, depending on what I'm doing and listening to at the time, old and new.
-I'm based in London UK but I love to travel and discovery new music along the way and share my musical journey on neoloop.
+I'm based in London UK but I love to travel and discover new music along the way and share my musical journey on neoloop.

-Please support the artists and buy music.
-If you are or represent an artist being featured on here and want me to remove something, email me and I'll remove it.
+Please support the artists and buy their music.
+If you are or represent an artist being featured on here and want me to remove something, email me.

 Happy listening!